Browse all service opportunities below…

 The foundation and the great work that is done in Guatemala has continued.
 All team members are volunteers.
 The team’s capability is to do dental restorations, not just extractions.
 There are one to four trips a year to the interior of Guatemala.

-Trips are in January/February and again in the fall of each year.
+Trips are in February/March and again in the fall of each year.
 Spanish language skills are helpful, but not mandatory.
-Trips are 7-10 days, cost about $1,200, and are incredibly rewarding in terms of the people you are with, both patients and providers.
+Trips are 7-10 days, costing about $1,200-$1500.
+These trips are incredibly rewarding in terms of the people you are with, both patients and providers.

 To read an article written by Kathy Ross regarding their visit to Guatemala in 2012, CLICK HERE.